 “People are taking the piss out of you everyday.
 They butt into your life, take a cheap shot at you and then disappear.
 They leer at you from tall buildings and make you feel small.
 They make flippant comments from buses that imply you’re not sexy enough and that all the fun is happening somewhere else.
 They are on TV making your girlfriend feel inadequate.
 They have access to the most sophisticated technology the world has ever seen and they bully you with it.
 They are The Advertisers and they are laughing at you.”

-Wait, if you don’t earn advertising dollars with this endeavor, why do you do it?
+If you don’t earn advertising dollars with this endeavor, why do you do it?

 I’m part of that audience, are you trying to flatter me?

 Yes.
-You’re also very good looking.
+You’re also quite good looking.

 Is the “damn” really necessary?